Pilonidal Sinus

 The surgical treatment options for pilonidal sinus are:

-• Incision and drainage - a small cut is made in the abscess and any fluid is drained.
+• incision and drainage - a small cut is made in the abscess and any fluid is drained.
 This can be done under a local or general anaesthetic, depending on the size of the abscess.
 This is usually required only if an abscess has developed.

-• Wide excision and open healing - the sinus is cut out, some surrounding skin is also removed and the wound is left open to heal naturally.
+• wide excision and open healing - the sinus is cut out, some surrounding skin is also removed and the wound is left open to heal naturally.
 This can be done under a local or general anaesthetic and this type of surgery has the lowest risk of pilonidal sinus recurrence

-• Excision and Limberg flap reconstruction - the sinus and some surrounding tissue are removed and healthy skin is taken from another area of the bottom to cover the wound
+• excision and Limberg flap reconstruction - the sinus and some surrounding tissue are removed and healthy skin is taken from another area of the bottom to cover the wound

 • EPSiT (endoscopic pilonidal sinus treatment) - a thin camera (an endoscope) is used to look inside the pilonidal sinus.
 Small instruments are then inserted through the endoscope to treat and clean the area.
 Heat is often used to close the wound and support healing.
 Sometimes this procedure is combined with laser treatment to achieve better results.